Alexander L'Estrange

 Alexander Richard William L'Estrange (born 7 April 1974) is an English composer of choral music and music for television and an arranger for vocal ensembles.
-He is also a jazz musician (piano and double bass), choral workshop leader, presenter of children's concerts and was a jazz examiner and trainer for ABRSM.
+He is also a jazz musician (piano and double bass), choral workshop leader, presenter of children's concerts.
+He was a jazz examiner and trainer for ABRSM.

 Personal life

-Born in Bristol, L'Estrange grew up in Oxford and attended New College School, during which time he was a member of New College Choir as chorister and soloist.
+Born in Bristol, L'Estrange grew up in Oxford and attended New College School, where he was a member of New College Choir as chorister and soloist.
 He was then educated at Lord William's School, and then at the Royal Grammar School, High Wycombe.
 He read Music at Merton College, Oxford, gaining a First Class Honours Degree.

-He is married to professional musician Joanna Forbes L'Estrange with whom he has two sons, Toby and Harry.
+He is married to professional musician Joanna Forbes L'Estrange, with whom he has two sons, Toby and Harry.

 Works

 Large-scale choral works

 L'Estrange's flagship work Zimbe!
 Come sing the songs of Africa!
-(2008) established his name as one of Britain's most popular living choral composers, receiving 150 performances worldwide within its first five years.
+(2008) established him as one of Britain's most popular living choral composers, receiving 150 performances worldwide within its first five years.
 Scored for SATB adult choir, unison children's choir and jazz quintet, the music is a fusion of African song and jazz.
 With the same scoring, Ahoy!
 Sing for the Mary Rose (2013) is a fusion of Tudor songs and sea shanties, commissioned to commemorate the opening of Portsmouth's state-of-the-art museum which houses the hull of King Henry VIII's warship, the Mary Rose.
 Zadok rules – hallelujah!
 (2013) was commissioned by the Hanover Band to celebrate sixty years since the coronation of Queen Elizabeth II.

 Based on Handel's coronation anthems, the piece is scored for SATB adult choir, unison children's choir and Baroque orchestra and the text traces all of Britain's monarchs from William the Conqueror to Elizabeth II.
 Song Cycle – vive la vélorution!
 (2014) is a choral work comprising songs (both original and arranged) about cycling and the great outdoors, performed in York Minster at the opening of the Tour de France in 2014.
 His Wassail!
-Carols of Comfort and Joy which won the Music Teachers Award for Best Classical Educational Initiative, was commissioned by the United Learning group and premiered in November 2017.
+Carols of Comfort and Joy, which won the Music Teachers Award for Best Classical Educational Initiative, was commissioned by the United Learning group and premiered in November 2017.
 The following year came his next large-scale works, this time in collaboration with his wife, Joanna Forbes L'Estrange.
 Freedom!
 The power of song (2018), commissioned by Salisbury Choral Society, was premiered by Salisbury Community Choir in November 2018.
 Other large-scale choral works include And the stones sing and Let all the world in every corner sing.